raynaluzier/packer-plugin-artifactory/.web-docs/README.md

 The JFrog Artifactory plugin can be used with HashiCorp Packer to identify, retrieve, and work with artifacts.
-This plugin currently comes with a data source to locate target artifacts and retrieve information necessary to work with them depending on the strategy you want to use.
+This plugin comes with a data source to locate target artifacts and retrieve information necessary to work with them depending on the strategy you want to use, as well as two post-processors.
+One post-processor enables the upload of a newly created artifact into Artifactory and the other enables the assignment of one or more properties to an artifact.

-Future components will include functionality to download artifacts, and create and manipulate artifacts and their properties after build time.
+Future components will include functionality to download artifacts.

 ### Installation